25 Excellent Books You Will Love Reading About Hawaii

 10. Wai-nani, a Voice from Old Hawaii, by Linda Ballou

-11. BONUS – Hawaii, by James Michener
+11. BONUS: Hawaii, by James Michener

 Shark Dialogues

+My favorite Hawaii book was Shark Dialogues by Kiana Davenport.
 I deeply enjoyed its multi-generational matriarchal story based on the author’s own diverse family history.
-Reading the book gave me more than a passersby insight into what life was like for a huge cross-section of Hawaiian citizens.
+Reading the book gave me more than a passing insight into what life was like for a huge cross-section of Hawaiian citizens.
+Stretching back in time—from the 1830s to the modern day—the book is part dream, tragedy, and homecoming.

-After reading it, I firmly put Shark Dialogues into my personal category of rare books—such as All The Light We Cannot Seethat I am likely to read more than once
+After reading it, I firmly put Shark Dialogues into my personal category of rare books—such as All The Light We Cannot See—that I am likely to read more than once.

 This is Paradise: Stories

-I am not typically a big fan of short story collections, especially when the stories are unrelated.
-I usually avoid the genre not because the stories are not good—but instead because they are typically so enjoyable to read—I find it distressing to have them end so soon.
-I am always left wanting more.
+A close second favorite was This Is Paradise: Stories by Kristiana Kahakauwila.
+I am not a big fan of short story collections, especially when the stories are unrelated.
+I usually avoid the genre not because the stories are not good but because they are typically so enjoyable to read.
+I find it distressing to have them end so soon, and I am always left wanting more.

 3 Guidebooks